Energy Consumption and CO2 Emissions in Europe and Worldwide

 • China overtook the United States in 2010 and today consumes 75% more than it does.

-• Consumption in Asia excluding China (India, Japan, Indonesia, etc.) has also strongly increase over the past 20 years.
+• Consumption in Asia excluding China (India, Japan, Indonesia, etc.) has also increase over the past 20 years.

 More than half.